MimoMash/GameRecord/readme.md

 # Step 6
 I added code inside the renderGames function to be able to interact with the button and rating slider.
 I had a problem with Ticket To Ride again, so I added another conditional inside the importGamesFromJSON function and also cleared my localStorage since it hadn't been updated since the beginning.

+# Step 7
+I added the necessary form inside index.html to display the different inputs a person can add for a new game.
+I also added the link URL on the webpage as I had forgotten it in the previous steps.